vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 | dense (ann)      | dense => col-MiniLM => MiniLM              | [dense-colbert-cross](http://localhost:8080/search/?query=what+was+the+Manhattan%20Project&queryProfile=dense-colbert-cross&rerank-count=24) |
 | dense (ann)      | dense => col-MiniLM => Container re-ranking| [dense-colbert-cross-container](http://localhost:8080/search/?query=what+was+the+Manhattan%20Project&queryProfile=dense-colbert-container-rerank&rerank-count=24) |

 The last retrieval and ranking method fetches the title_token_ids tensor of the top-k globally ranked documents and the re-ranking using the cross attention model happens in the stateless container layer.
-This enables separating the cpu intensive re-ranking step from the content nodes (storage) which with enables faster auto-scaling as one can scale the number of containers of the stateless container serving cluster more easily than content node auto scaling.
+This enables separating the cpu intensive re-ranking step from the content nodes (storage) which with enables faster auto-scaling, as one can scale the number of containers of the stateless container serving cluster more easily than content node auto-scaling.

 It's possible to control approximate nearest neighbor search (ANN) and WAND top-k parameters.
-Also the second-phase ranking expression re-rank count could be overridden by the query parameter rerank-count.
+Also, the second-phase ranking expression re-rank count could be overridden by the query parameter rerank-count.

 * *&ann.hits=x* sets the targetNumber of hits that should be retrieved by the dense retriever and exposed to the first-phase ranking expression.
 * *&wand.hits=x* sets the targetNumber of hits that should be retrieved by the sparse wand retriever and exposed to the first-phase ranking expression.
 * *$rerank-count=x* sets the number of hits which are re-ranked by the expression in the *second-phase* expression in the ranking profile.

 ## Shutdown and remove the Docker container: